 The real numbers expand the number system beyond the rational numbers to include values that cannot be expressed as a ratio of two integers.
-Examples include $\sqrt{2}$ (illustrated above), $\pi$ (the ratio of the circumference of a circle to its diameter), and e (the base of the natural logarithms).
+Examples include $\sqrt{2}$ (illustrated above), π (the ratio of the circumference of a circle to its diameter), and e (the base of the natural logarithms).

 Real numbers that are not rational numbers are called irrational numbers.
 You might notice the pattern mentioned above continuing.
-In the naming of number systems, numbers that are not rational are called irrational.
-However, remember that rational came from ratio, not the other possible meanings of rational in English (e.g., logical, reasonable).
+Remember that rational came from ratio, not the other possible meanings of rational in English (e.g., logical, reasonable).
 As a result, irrational means "cannot be expressed as a ratio," not "illogical" or "unreasonable."